zacfrulloni/Prompt-Engineering-Holy-Grail/index.md

 ---
-layout: default
+layout: page
-title: Prompt Engineering Holy Grail
+title: "Prompting 101"
+menubar: example_menu
+show_sidebar: false
 ---

 Welcome to the Prompt Engineering Hub!
 This repository is a curated resource for anyone interested in learning and advancing prompt engineering techniques!